Lake Local School District (Stark County)

 Lake Local Schools is a school district located in Stark County, Ohio, United States.
 The district serves most of Lake Township (including the village of Hartville) except for the southwestern quarter of the township, which is served by the North Canton City School District.
 The district also serves very small portions of Marlboro Township, and Suffield Township in Portage County.

 The schools in this district include: Lake Primary School, serving grades Pre-K through 1, Lake Elementary School, serving grades 2 through 6, and Lake Middle/High School, serving grades 7 through 12.
-The superintendent of the Lake Local School District is Kevin Tobin.
+The superintendent of the Lake Local School District is Brett Yeagley.

 Bond Issue 14

 On Tuesday, May 5, 2015, the voters of Lake township passed Lake Local Schools Issue 14.
 The issue passed with voter counts of 2,922 votes yes and 2,509 votes no. Including 44 voters who abstained, overall turnout was 39.4% of the township electorate.
 The levy was proposed as a $34.6 million bond issue over 36 years.
 Included with the bond were two operating levies:a $1.5 million permanent levy and a $.5 million continuous levy.
 Homeowners would pay $221 in additional taxes if they owned a $100,000 home, which would result in approximately $2.5 million in new revenue for the school district.